Appendix A — Exercise solutions

 5. (a) There is a moderate, positive, and linear relationship between shoulder girth and height. (b) Changing the units, even if just for one of the variables, will not change the form, direction or strength of the relationship between the two variables.

 6. (a) There is a somewhat weak, positive, possibly linear relationship between the distance traveled and travel time.
 There is clustering near the lower left corner that we should take special note of. (b) Changing the units will not change the form, direction or strength of the relationship between the two variables.
-If longer distances measured in miles are associated with longer travel time measured in minutes, longer distances measured in kilometers will be associated with longer travel time measured in hours. (c) Changing units does not affect correlation: \(r = 0.636\).
+If longer distances measured in miles are associated with longer travel time measured in minutes, longer distances measured in kilometers will be associated with longer travel time measured in hours. (c) Changing units doesn’t affect correlation: \(r = 0.636\).

-7. In each part, we can write the age of one partner as a linear function of the other. (a) \(age_{P1} = age_{P2} + 3\). (b) \(age_{P1} = age_{P2} - 2\). (c) \(age_{P1} = 2 \times age_{P2}\).
-Since the slopes are positive and these are perfect linear relationships, the correlation will be exactly 1 in all three parts.
-An alternative way to gain insight into this solution is to create a mock dataset, e.g., 5 women aged 26, 27, 28, 29, and 30, then find the husband ages for each wife in each part and create a scatterplot.
+7. we can write the amount of meat consumption as an exact linear function of the amount of carbohydrate consumption. (a) \(carbs = meat - 3.\) (b) \(carbs = meat + 2.\) (c) \(carbs = 2 \times meat.\) Since the slopes are positive and these are perfect linear relationships, the correlation will be exactly 1 in all three parts.
+An alternative way to gain insight into this solution is to create a mock dataset, e.g., 5 countries with meat consumption of 10, 20, 50, 75, and 100 kg per capita, find the related carbohydrate consumption for each mock country, then create a scatterplot.

 8. Correlation: no units.
 Intercept: cal.
 Slope: cal/cm.